Types of Atrial Septal Defects

 Results of an Echo showing ASD

-If surgery is required to repair your child’s ASD, there are generally two options: open heart surgery and transcatheter device closure.
+If your child’s ASD requires closure, there are generally two options: open heart surgery and transcatheter device closure.
 Open heart surgery is performed by a cardiothoracic surgeon, while transcatheter device closure is typically performed by an interventional cardiologist.

 Be sure to speak with your doctor about what procedure is right for your child.
 You can print these sample questions to use as a basis for discussion with your doctor.

 During open heart surgery, your child is placed on a heart-lung bypass machine.
 This machine takes over the function of the heart and lungs to provide oxygenated blood to the body.